-Well below average rainfall occurred throughout the Everglades Protection Area (EPA) last week.
-WCA-1: Stage change was minimal within the Refuge with the 3-gauge average now below the A1 zone regulation line by 0.18 on Sunday, February 2, 2025.
-WCA-2A: Stage recession at gauge 2A-17 continues to decrease toward the now flat Zone A regulation line.
-The average on Sunday was 1.13 feet above the Zone A line.
-WCA-3A: The 3-Gauge average recession rate increased last week; stages remain below the Zone A regulation line by about 0.78 feet on Sunday.
-WCA-3A North: Stage at Gauge 62 (NW corner) receded slightly last week with the average on Sunday 0.75 feet below the Upper Schedule.
+Well below average amounts of rainfall occurred throughout the Everglades Protection Area (EPA) last week.
+WCA-1: Stage change was minimal but moved toward the regulation line within the Refuge with the 3-gauge average now below the A1 zone regulation line by 0.15 on Friday, February 24, 2025.
+WCA-2A: Stage recession at gauge 2A-17 continued at a similar rate now 0.87 feet above the Zone A line.
+WCA-3A: The 3-Gauge average recession rate continues to recede at a rate consistent with the Zone A line, but stages remain below the regulation line by 0.85 feet.
+WCA-3A North: Stage at Gauge 62 (NW corner) is now trending away from the regulation line falling 0.88 feet below the Upper Schedule.
 See figures EV-1 through EV-4.